Sheekaboom/sheekaboom.github.io/projects/other/_drafts/litter-box-enclosure.md

     text: "Once the top flaps have been secured together, we now have a very tall and large box.
 We need to now cut a nice doorway for our little kitties to be able to get in and out!
 For these steps we will use a box-cutter",
     directions: [
-        { text: Place your litter pan into the cardboard box. }, { text: Using the box cutter, cut a 'U' shape out of the front of the box large enough for your cat (or other animal) to make it in and out and slightly above the top of the litter pan. }, { text: Round the upper edges for a smoother look. }
+        { text: Place your litter pan into the cardboard box. }, { text: "Using the box cutter, cut a 'U' shape out of the front of the box large enough for your cat (or other animal) to make it in and out and slightly above the top of the litter pan." }, { text: Round the upper edges for a smoother look. }
     ]},